FULC Investors Have Opportunity to Lead Fulcrum Therapeutics, Inc. Securities Fraud Lawsuit | MarketScreener

-BENSALEM, Pa., May 26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).
+LOS ANGELES, May 31, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fulcrum Therapeutics, Inc. ("Fulcrum" or the "Company") (NASDAQ: FULC).

 Class Period: March 3, 2022 – March 8, 2023